 Expression of interest

-EPSRC accepts joint applications for standard research grants under the joint EPSRC-SFI at any time, but to enable EPSRC and FAPESP to ensure that you meet your respective funding organisation’s eligibility requirements, and that your proposed research falls within their remit, you must first submit an expression of interest.
+EPSRC accepts joint applications for standard research grants under the joint EPSRC-SFI at any time, but to enable EPSRC and SFI to ensure that you meet your respective funding organisation’s eligibility requirements, and that your proposed research falls within their remit, you must first submit an expression of interest.
 This should be done at least three months before your planned submission date.

 Submission of joint proposal